libp2p/specs/webrtc/README.md

 Following [Connection Security](#connection-security).

-The WebRTC browser APIs do not support half-closing nor resets of streams.
+The WebRTC browser APIs do not support half-closing of streams nor resets of the sending part of streams.
 [`RTCDataChannel.close()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel/close)
 flushes the remaining messages and closes the local write and read side.
 After calling `RTCDataChannel.close()` one can no longer read from the channel.
 This